nikhilshinde0909/LncRAnalyzer-nf/README.md

 ```
 bash install_pipeline_tools.sh
 ```
-This will install all required tools in the local environment.
+This will install all required software and tools in the local environment.

 4. Pipeline is ready to execute, prepare your inputs and data.groovy in the working directory